Wet wipe: Pain relief

 There are pain relief pads sopping with alcohol and benzocaine.
 These pads are good for treating minor scrapes, burns, and insect bites.
 They disinfect the injury and also ease pain and itching.

 Pet care

-Today one can find wet wipes for pet care, for example eye, ear, or dental cleansing pads (with boric acid, potassium chloride, zinc sulfate, sodium borate) for dogs, cats, horses, and birds.
+Wet wipes are produced specifically for pet care, for example eye, ear, or dental cleansing pads (with boric acid, potassium chloride, zinc sulfate, sodium borate) for dogs, cats, horses, and birds.

 Healthcare

 Medical wet wipes are available for various applications.
-These include alcohol wet wipes, chlorhexidine wipes (for disinfection of surfaces and noninvasive medical devices) and sporicidal wipes.
-Medical wipes can be used to prevent the spread of pathogens such as norovirus and Clostridium difficile.
+These include alcohol wet wipes, chlorhexidine wipes (for disinfection of surfaces and noninvasive medical devices), and sporicidal wipes.
+Medical wipes can be used to prevent the spread of pathogens such as norovirus and Clostridioides difficile.